statamic/v2-docs/content/collections/docs/globals.md

 You can create multiple Globals sets in `site/content/globals`, or `Configure » Content » Globals` in the control panel.

 Variables set inside your default set (`global.yaml`) will simply be available in all your templates by their variable name.
 Each set/file becomes its own scope, allowing you to group your Globals together logically.
 For example, all of the variables inside a `footer.yaml` file will be accessed through `{{ footer:var_name }}`.

+## Managing Globals

+Each Global set will need its own [Fieldset](/fieldsets) to define what fieldtypes you want to use to edit the data.